-In 2022, the net interest income increased compared to the year before by 13.7 per cent.
+In 2023, the net interest income increased compared to the year before by 21 percent.
 The increase in interest income from loans and advances had the highest impact in the increase.
-Increase in interest income from loans and advances was 10 per cent.
-This is as result of higher concentration in loans and advances to customers.
-There was also increase in interest income from other financial assets such as money market placements with other banks and securities.
-On the other hand, interest expenses on customer deposits stayed flat as there was no significant change in customer deposit interest rates during 2022.
+Increase in Interest income from loans and advances was 18 per cent.
+There was also increase interest income from other financial assets such as money market placements with other banks and securities.
+On the other hand, interest expenses also reduced due to repayment of subordinated loans in previous year and on the other hand interest payments on customer deposits stayed flat as there was no significant change in customer deposit interest rates during the year.